-This video tutorial shows you how to create a custom Exposure preset with orange and teal color casts.
+This tutorial video demonstrates techniques for building a custom Exposure preset with a beautiful orange and teal look.
 Learn how you can expand your photo editing palate with custom-made looks like these.

-Whenever you are building a custom look, find several reference images to use as guides.
-This will give you something to compare your new effects against.
+Whenever you are building a custom look, find some examples to use as guides.
+This will help you keep on track as you make adjustments.

-Photos that contain natural blue and orange colors will work better, since that’s where the effects will display prominently.
+Images with natural blue and orange colors will work best for this kind of effect.
+That is where the effects for this color combination will show most prominently.

 We recommend that you use RAW photos when editing.
 They provide the most latitude for making adjustments without a noticeable loss in image quality.

 How to make an Orange and Teal look in Exposure